iomesh/docs/docs/basic-concepts/basic-concepts.md

 The IOMesh automated operations and maintenance component, allowing for roll updating IOMesh, scaling up or down nodes, and GitOps while being responsible for automatic discovery, allocation, and management of block devices.

-**Chunk**

-chunk 是每个存储节点内提供存储服务的模块.

 [**Namespace**](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)

 Provides a mechanism for dividing resources in the same cluster into isolated groups that can be created on demand and managed separately within a cluster.

 [**StorageClass**](https://kubernetes.io/docs/concepts/storage/storage-classes/)

-Provides a way for administrators to describe the classes of storage they offer or a template for dynamically provisioning persistent volumes and allows administrators to specify different attributes belonging to a storageclass.
+Provides a way to describe the classes of storage or a template for dynamically provisioning persistent volumes and allows administrators to specify different attributes belonging to a StorageClass.

 [**Persistent Volume**](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)